History of British Airways in Timeline

 In 1997, Bob Ayling's management faced strike action by cabin crew over a £1 billion cost-cutting drive.

-In June 1998, British Airways' head office, Waterside, located in Harmondsworth near Heathrow Airport, was completed, replacing the previous head office, Speedbird House.
+In June 1998, British Airways completed its new head office, Waterside, in Harmondsworth, replacing Speedbird House.

 In September 1998, British Airways, along with American Airlines, Cathay Pacific, Qantas, and Canadian Airlines, formed the Oneworld airline alliance.